Dyalog/ride/docs/protocol.md

-> Note: I used :x: and :exclamation: as temporary markers for text that should be removed or corrected -Nick
+> Note: :x: :exclamation: :question: mark internal notes and won't appear in the final version -Nick

-The RIDE protocol consists of messages sent in either direction over a TCP connection.
+The RIDE protocol is formed of messages sent in either direction over a TCP connection.

-A message starts with a 4-byte big-endian *total length* field, followed by the ASCII bytes for `"RIDE"` and a UTF-8-encoded JSON payload:
+A message starts with a 4-byte big-endian *total length* field, followed by the ASCII bytes for `"RIDE"` and a UTF-8-encoded payload:
 ```
     8+len(payload)   "RIDE" magic number   payload
 ┌───────────────────┬───────────────────┬───────────┐